Welcome to Greentree Neighborhood Association

 Neighborhood Statistics Indicators: The Neighborhood Indicators Project is a demonstration of key characteristics and various indicators that relate to the quality of life in Madison at the neighborhood level.
 Basic neighborhood information as well as housing, public safety, health and family well-being, economic, and transportation indicators by neighborhood is available.

-Neighborhood Events: Adult Party (February), Earth Day Challenge Clean-Up (April), Garage Sale (May), Garden Tour (June), GTNA Neighbors Forum (Spring), 4th of July Gallop, Parade and Picnic (July), Halloween Bonfire (October), Family Rollerskating Party (November), Santa Visits (December)
+Neighborhood Events: Earth Day Challenge Clean-Up (April), Garage Sale (May), Garden Tour (June), GTNA Neighbors Forum (Spring), 4th of July Gallop, Parade and Picnic (July), Halloween Bonfire (October), Southwest Neighborhoods Holiday Party and Home Lighting Contest (December)

 Neighborhood Communications